-Save Hilgard Avenue is a growing group of homeowners, renters, students, and other stakeholders who have one goal: decline both the 16 story and 8 story proposals for the Agora, which is too tall for its location.
+Save Hilgard Avenue is a growing group of homeowners, renters, students, businesses, and other stakeholders who have one goal: decline both the 16 story and 8 story proposals for the Agora, which is too tall for its location.

-We formed in response to an audacious 16-story dorm project filed with LA City on 11/19/2018 by two Beverly Hills doctors.
+We formed in response to an audacious 16-story dorm project filed with LA City by two doctors.
 Their main proposal is over 4x the height and 3x times more buildable than allowed by current zoning law.
 The high rise proposal is adjacent to a residential neighborhood (r1).
 Their back up proposal of 8 stories is 2x the allowable height.

 We see that the developers and their lobbying agency have a strong influence with Councilman Koretz's office and other government groups.
 We need to advocate for our own needs as residents and stakeholders around Hilgard Avenue or else the developers will push through while we aren't paying attention.